SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ```

 ---
-#### Create Account Open Offer Factories
+#### Create Account OpenOffer Factories

 Create factory contracts for creating `Account` `OpenOffer`s.
-The interfaces/templates for these are defined under the
+The factory interfaces and templates are defined in the
 `account-onboarding` folder at the base of this repository.

 ##### Input file format